Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Your child needs exercise to be healthy and fit.
 So don’t let fear of an asthma flare-up keep your child from being active.
 Many professional and Olympic athletes have asthma.
-They are able to perform because their asthma is in control.
+They are able to perform because their asthma is under control.
 The same is true for your child.

-Copyright © 2014 Baylor Health Care System All Rights Reserved. |
+Copyright © 2017 Baylor Scott & White Health.
+All Rights Reserved. |

-3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR
+3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR